-Preston & Sterling Morton Distinguished Service Professor in United States History and the College
+Preston & Sterling Morton Distinguished Service Professor Emeritus of US History and the College

 The University of Chicago

 Chicano history, race and ethnicity in American life, Chicano/Latino studies, Indian-White relations in the Americas, social and economic history of the Southwest, colonial Latin America, Mexican immigration

 New Mexico’s Moses: Reies López Tijerina and the Religious Origins of the Mexican American Civil Rights Movement, University of New Mexico Press, 2022.

 Cuando Jesús llegó, las madres del maíz se fueron: Matrimonio, sexualidad y poder en Nuevo México, 1500-1846.
 México City: Fondo de la Cultura Económica, 1993.

 When Jesus Came the Corn Mothers Went Away: Marriage, Sexuality, and Power in New Mexico, 1500-1846.
 Stanford: Stanford University Press, 1991.

 Guest editor.
 "Race and Immigration in the American City: New Perspectives on 21st-Century Intergroup Relations."
 Du Bois Review: Social Science Research on Race 9, no. 2 (2013).

 Guest editor.
 "Asian American Sexualities."
 Ameriasia Journal 37, no. 2 (2011).